stat133-sp19/hw-stat133-Kenan-Jiang/workout01/report/workout01-Kenan-Jiang.md

     ## 4 Andre Iguodala   161    58     0.360
     ## 5 Draymond Green   232    74     0.319

-From this 3 pt table above, one can see that Klay Thompson had the highest accurancy rate.
-Notably, Curry attamptted to shoot lots of 3 points, and he mode the most 3 points among the five players.
-Curry had a higher accurancy than Durant when it comes to comparing three points.
+From this 3 pt table above, one can see that Klay Thompson had the highest accuracy rate.
+Notably, Curry attempted to shoot lots of 3 points, and he mode the most 3 points among the five players.
+Curry had a higher accuracy than Durant when it comes to comparing three points.

 ##### Effective Shooting % by Players